-As a professional artist/photographer I use both art and photography to build a physical and spiritual association with landscape.
-I have found that, through travel and associations with very different landscapes – the built environment of Canberra, the formal gardens of Italy, the ancient archaeological sites of Sardinia, the desert country of the Northern Territory and USA and more recently, Outback Australia, I have an ability to engage with the land by turns as a resident, visitor and privileged interpreter to develop a relationship with it.
+As a professional artist and photographer I use both art and photography to build a physical and spiritual association with the natural world.
+I have found that, through travel and associations with very different landscapes – the built environment of Canberra, the formal gardens of Italy, the ancient archaeological sites of Sardinia, the desert country of Outback Australia and USA and more recently, the coastal environment, I have an ability to engage with the land by turns as a resident, visitor and privileged interpreter to develop a relationship with it.

-This work predominately examines aspects of the landscape together with the interrelationships with people both real and in a spiritual sense.
+This work predominately examines aspects of the landscape and the documentation of the natural world, together with the interrelationships with people both real and in a spiritual sense.
 I use parts of the landscape as both physical and symbolic realities which has enabled me to capture linkages to mystery and spirituality.

-My recent research has examined the outback areas in and around Lake Mungo in Western NSW and has allowed me to develop a sense of spirituality of that area in respect to its charged heritage.
-The project resulted in two solo exhibitions (See Mungo Woman and Hills of Sand) I also self published a room brochure which sums up my thoughts and research for the project and also includes an essay by arts writer Ann McMahon.
+Recent research examined the outback areas in and around Lake Mungo in Western NSW and allowed me to develop a sense of spirituality of that area in respect to its charged heritage.
+The project resulted in two solo exhibitions Mungo Woman and Hills of Sand I also self published a room brochure which sums up my thoughts and research for the project and also includes an essay by arts writer Ann McMahon.
 Reviews from both exhibitions and the brochure can be viewed in the Media section.
-(See In the Media )